tada/pljava/src/site/markdown/develop/coercion.md

 transfer using the `libpq` API directly (for fixed-size representations), `bytearecv`/`byteasend` for `varlena` representations, or `unknownrecv`/`unknownsend` for C string representations.
+Responsible code in `type/UDT.c` is commented with "Assumption 2".

 A future version could revisit this limitation, and allow PL/Java UDTs to specify custom binary transfer formats also.

+"Assumption 1" in `UDT.c` is that any PostgreSQL type declared with `internallength=-2` (meaning it is stored as a variable number of nonzero bytes terminated by a zero byte) must have a human-readable representation identical to its stored form, and must be converted to and from Java using the `INPUT` and `OUTPUT` slots.
+A `MappedUDT` does not have functions in those slots, and therefore "Assumption 1" rules out any such type as target of a `MappedUDT`.

+A future version could revisit this limitation also.